 The County Parole Board consists of a Deputy Sheriff, Probation Officer and a Civilian Member appointed by the Presiding Judge.
-CPC 3074 to 3089 govern the County Parole System.
-Currently there are six supervising Deputy Sheriff’s for the 400 paroled inmates.
+California Penal Code Sections 3074 to 3089 govern the County Parole System.
 Kern County Parole works in conjunction with the Electronic Monitoring Program.

 Terms of Participation